 Recently, we had the pleasure of having Dr. Brett Kagan from Cortical Labs visiting us here in the MaxWell Biosystems HQ in Zurich and hosting an exciting seminar on their recent work and progress.

-Dr. Brett Kagan’s latest work on “training neural networks to play Pong using HD-MEAs”, published in Neuron (Kagan et al, Neuron, 2022), became viral last year, and we had the opportunity to learn more about this study, hear about the next steps, and discuss his research and its impact.
+Dr. Brett Kagan’s latest work on training brain cells to play Pong using HD-MEAs, published in Neuron (Kagan et al, Neuron, 2022), became viral last year, and we had the opportunity to learn more about this study, hear about the next steps, and discuss his research and its impact.

 Read the interview with Dr. Brett Kagan bellow:

 How did MaxWell Biosystems HD-MEA’s products power the start of your journey in Cortical Labs?

 I think one really nice thing about MaxWell Biosystems CMOS approach is that it gave us a lot of flexibility to try out different configurations and allowed us to pattern out how we wanted to read and stimulate the cells.